Need Help? Give us a call.

 The type of taxes you pay could also result in a tax refund for your business.
 Let’s take a look at some situations where a business could potentially receive a refund.

 Generally speaking, if you’ve paid more than your actual tax liability, you’re due a refund.
 But keep in mind that business taxes can be complicated.
-If you are unsure of how your business is being taxed or whether you should be getting a tax refund, you should find a qualified tax preparer, such as a CPA or enrolled agent, to help you.
+If you are unsure of how your business is being taxed or whether you should be getting a tax refund, you should find a qualified tax preparer, such as a certified public accountant (CPA) or enrolled agent, to help you.

 Many taxpayers deliberately have more tax withheld from their paychecks than is necessary in order to get a large refund each spring.
 However, overpaying on your taxes as a small business owner reduces the working capital needed to run your business day-to-day.
 There are better ways to ensure you get a nice refund each spring.
 Here are a few suggestions: